 Saratov Interactive Map

-This webpage presents a companion interactive map to our "Skilled Immigrants and Technology Adoption" paper published in Explorations in Economic History in July 2021.
-The map overlays the figures reported in the paper with additional historical data and the Google basemaps enabling a reader to customize the map's content and zoom in on different parts of the map.
-The pop-up windows that appear after clicking on polygons show the exact numbers used in coloring the map.
+This webpage presents an interactive map that accompanies our "Skilled Immigrants and Technology Adoption" paper published in Explorations in Economic History in July 2021.
+The map overlays the figures reported in the paper with additional historical data and the Google basemap, enabling readers to customize the map's content and zoom in on different regions.
+The pop-up windows that appear after clicking on the polygons show the exact numbers used in coloring the map.

-Below I provide the details on data sources and give references to the additional literature inviting a reader to more thouroughly engage with the history of Saratov Germans.
+Below, I provide details on the data sources and references to additional literature, inviting readers to engage more thoroughly with the history of the Saratov Germans.

-The map shows the historical borders of the townships (volost) and districts (uezd) of Saratov province of the Russian Empire.
-The township borders correspond to 1913 and have been digitized from the List of settlements of Saratov province published by the Saratov provincial zemstvo.
+The map shows the historical borders of the townships (volost) and districts (uezd) of Saratov province in the Russian Empire.
+The township borders correspond to 1913 and have been digitized from the List of Settlements of Saratov Province published by the Saratov provincial zemstvo.
 The data on the location of railroads, rural fairs, and German settlements come from the same source.

-The layers showing (a) the share of Germans in the township population in 1897, (b) the number of iron ploughs and (c) fanning mills per household in 1913, and (d) the share of households engaged in craftsmanship in 1917 rely on the township-level data.
+The layers showing (a) the share of Germans in the township population in 1897, (b) the number of iron ploughs and (c) fanning mills per household in 1913, and (d) the share of households engaged in craftsmanship in 1917 rely on township-level data.
 The population density in 1763, on the eve of the German immigration to the Russian Empire, has been measured at the district level.
-Yellow dots correspond to the location of villages that held a rural fair in 1913.
-All these layers come from the original paper.
-For the sources of data and measurement issues, please consult the original paper.
+Yellow dots mark the location of villages that held a rural fair in 1913.
+Since all of these layers appear in the paper, you can find the data sources and the discussion of measurement issues there.

-The interactive map contains three additional layers not reported in the original paper.
-Two layers visualize the area designated for the foreign settlement by the 1764 Law (Law #12095 in the Complete Collection of Laws of the Russian Empire).
+The interactive map also contains three additional layers not reported in the paper.
+Two layers visualize the area designated for foreign settlement by the 1764 Law (Law #12095 in the Complete Collection of Laws of the Russian Empire).
 Red diamonds represent the reference points explicitely mentioned in the law:

-"...from Chardym Island to Tsaritsyn, from Tsaritsyn to the Don fortress, and futher to the unnamed river that flows into the Don, and then to the Medveditsa river and further to the Khoper river, and from the Khoper up the Don river to the Bityug river, and then following the Bityug to its source, and from the source of the Bityug river to Novokhoperskaya, and from there up the Khoper river to the villages of Znamenskoye and Dolgorukovo, and then following the Penza border to Saratov district, and then crossing the Saratov district by smaller rivers back to Chardym Island."
+"...from Chardym Island to Tsaritsyn, from Tsaritsyn to the Don fortress, and futher to the unnamed river that flows into the Don, and then to the Medveditsa River and further to the Khoper River, and from the Khoper up the Don River to the Bityug River, and then following the Bityug to its source, and from the source of the Bityug River to Novokhoperskaya, and from there up the Khoper River to the villages of Znamenskoye and Dolgorukovo, and then following the Penza border to Saratov District, and then crossing Saratov District by smaller rivers back to Chardym Island."

-The 1764 Law refers to the map of the suggested area; the Complete Collection of Laws, however, does not contain that map.
-It may have been lost or may still exist in the archives, but we could not identify its location.
-The red polygon reconstructs the settlement area connecting the diamonds either by straight lines or by rivers whenever this is indicated by the Law.
-The resulting polygon covers the area of 261106 sq. kilometers.
-As reported by Jacob Dietz, an Imperial historian of the Volga Germans, while the Russian government deemed the area specified in the 1764 Law as vacant, it in fact was granted to the noble Naryshkin family.
-As a result, the actual German settlement area in Saratov province, denoted by the thick green line, took up only 7334 sq. kilometers.
-(The Imperial authorities also settled Germans on the right bank of the Volga river, in Samara province, outside of the designated settlement area; we had to focus on Saratov province only because the data on technology for Samara province were not available.)
+The 1764 Law mentions the map of the suggested area; however, the Complete Collection of Laws does not contain it.
+It may have been lost or still exist in the archives, but we could not identify its location.
+The red polygon reconstructs the settlement area by connecting the diamonds, either by straight lines or by rivers, whenever it is explicitly indicated by the Law.
+The resulting polygon covers an area of 261,106 square kilometers.
+As reported by Jacob Dietz, an Imperial historian of the Volga Germans, although the Russian government deemed the area specified in the 1764 Law as vacant, it has been in fact granted to the noble Naryshkin family.
+As a result, the actual German settlement area in Saratov Province, denoted by the thick green line, covered only 7,334 square kilometers.
+(The Imperial authorities also settled Germans on the right bank of the Volga River in Samara Province, outside of the designated settlement area; we focused on Saratov Province only because detailed data on technology adoption were unavailable for Samara Province.)

 The ruins of St. Mary's Catholic Church in Kamenka (Bähr)